Iain Armitage: Early life and career

-Career

-Armitage first gained prominence appearing in the YouTube series Iain Loves Theatre, where he reviews musical theatre shows.
-His videos' success caught the attention of the theater industry and led to him receiving offers from agents.
+Iain Marshall Armitage was born on July 15, 2008.
+He first gained prominence appearing in the YouTube series Iain Loves Theatre, where he reviews musical theatre shows.
+His videos' success caught the attention of the theater industry and led to his receiving offers from agents.
 In 2015, he served as a correspondent for Perez Hilton during the 2015 Tony Awards and was referenced in the opening number of the show.

 In January 2017, Armitage starred in the Law & Order: Special Victims Unit episode "Chasing Theo," playing a kidnapped child.
 In the same year, he played Ziggy Chapman in the HBO series Big Little Lies and appeared in The Glass Castle, a film adaptation of Jeannette Walls' memoir of the same name.
 He also appeared in the films I'm Not Here and Our Souls at Night, starring alongside Jane Fonda and Robert Redford.

 In March 2017, Armitage was cast as a young Sheldon Cooper in Young Sheldon (2017–2024), a prequel series to the sitcom The Big Bang Theory.
 In December 2018, he appeared in "The VCR Illumination", an episode of The Big Bang Theory, playing young Sheldon on a videotape recording intended to cheer up and encourage an older Sheldon.